posit-dev/snowflakeauth/README.md

 ## Limitations

-- No support for SSO authentication using a browser.
+- Browser-based authentication is known to fail in Positron, but should work in RStudio.

 - No support for [connection
   caching](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#using-connection-caching-to-minimize-the-number-of-prompts-for-authentication-optional).